vpenso/scripts/docs/hardware/display/README.md

 Displays modulating available light (reflection/transmission) called **passive**.

+Modern displays are basically giant grids...

+* ...each gird elements represented by a bit value encoding the color information
+* individual gird elements are referred to as **pixel**

 ## Resolution

+Number of pixels from left-to-right & top-to-bottom determines the **screen resolution**.
 Monitor resolution describes the visual dimensions of any given display.

 width x height | abbr. | marketing term
 ---------------|-------|---------------